PogScience/PogScienceWebsite/README.md

 The port will be printed on the console.
 It is usually [`localhost:8000`](http://localhost:8000).
 For the Twitch login to work (see below), you have to use the `localhost` URL.

+We use [`black`](https://github.com/psf/black) to format the Python code. `make install` above will install a pre-commit hook to reformat the whole projet at each commit.
+If it didn't, run `pre-commit install` from within the virtualenv.

 ### Production deployment

 TODO, but: Ansible. 🔥